(888) 614-0077

-Relapse Prevention | Agape Treatment Center in Fort Lauderdale
+Relapse Prevention Plan in Fort Lauderdale, Florida

 Our focus on relapse prevention involves developing healthy coping skills for our clients to integrate into everyday life.
 On the personal journey to long-term recovery, cravings to use drugs or alcohol are often part of the healing process.
 With our solution-focused therapies, our clients are able to overcome their cravings and avoid the triggers that lead to relapse.
 There is light at the end of the tunnel: you never have to use drugs or alcohol again.
 Let’s develop a strong relapse prevention plan together that is individualized to your unique needs.

 Addictive behavior is among the hardest to treat.
 For those that have struggled with substance use disorder, preventing relapse is one of the most crucial components of long-term recovery.
 Being able to have a relapse prevention plan in place, can help prevent relapse behavior and reduce the overall risk of relapse in recovering individuals.
-This means finding a treatment partner in the Fort Lauderdale area that can provide an effective relapse prevention program is vital to the success of long-term recovery.
+This means finding substance abuse treatment in the Fort Lauderdale area that can provide an effective relapse prevention program is vital to the success of long-term recovery.

-Leading Relapse Prevention Program
+Leading Relapse Prevention Program in Ft.
+Lauderdale, Florida

 Agape Treatment Center is one of the leading resources for relapse prevention in Fort Lauderdale.
 Not only are there medical and psychological professionals on hand to ensure your needs are met, but everyone there is a model of support and encouragement.
 Relapsing is a time of particular vulnerability for those in recovery, and having enough support and positivity around the individual is one of the biggest factors in encouraging them to continue recovery.